- Casino

 How Are Sportsbooks Claiming Licenses in Maryland?

-All licensing agreements in Maryland will be controlled by the Maryland State Lottery & Gaming Commission.
-There will be a total of 10 Class A licenses, 30 Class B licenses, 60 mobile licenses, giving Maryland a really busy landscape when it comes to sports gambling options.
+All licensing agreements in Maryland are controlled by the Maryland State Lottery & Gaming Commission.
+There are a total of 10 Class A licenses, 30 Class B licenses, 60 mobile licenses, giving Maryland a really busy landscape when it comes to sports gambling options.

 With a lot of applicants coming down the road and a lot of room to fill up, it’s easy to see why Maryland is bound to be quite busy in terms of sports betting.
 Taxed at 15%, sports betting should contribute about $17 million on average every year to the state’s budget for the period through 2026 at the very least.